 Coppermill Primary School have produced this video which gives you some helpful hints and tips which you can go through with your child.
 View here.

 Excellent resource check out their day by day videos.
-View here.
+View their YouTube channel here.

 MATr has produced this guide on how to support your child, it talks about looking for warning signs, talking about the stress, asking the teacher for advice.

 How can parents help their children prepare for SATs.
 11 tips for helping with SATs preparation.

 XenZone is a provider of online mental health services for children, young people and adults.